MatthewBurstein/Knowledgizer/README.md

   * Testing: the app will be updating it's own state asynchronously, and the content on the screen will update too.
 This means that my tests will have to take into account that the state of the app changes over time with no user input.

 #### Plan
-* The eventual way I am hoping to build this is as follows:
+The way I am hoping to build this (It has some new ideas to me so I'm expecting that I might have to change) is as follows:
 * The app will store an array of article objects containing the article id, title and url from the Wiki API.
 * The user will define the time unit in milliseconds via controls in a floating component on the page
 * Each time unit, one article from the array will be removed and printed to the screen in a random location.
 The printed content will be a link to the article whose body is the title.